katholiek-onderwijs-vlaanderen/sri4node/README.md

                     // Is this resource public ?
                     // Can it be read / updated / inserted publicly ?
                     public: false,
-                    checkauthentication: $u.basicAuthentication(myAuthenticator),
-                    getme:
                     // Multiple function that check access control
                     // They receive a database object and the security context
-                    // as determined by the 'getme' function above. secure : [
+                    // as determined by the 'identify' function above. secure : [
                         checkAccessOnResource,
                         checkSomeMoreRules